-Step 2) Choose the installer with GCC Compiler, e.g., codeblocks-17.12mingw-setup.exe which includes MinGW's GNU GCC compiler and GNU GDB debugger with Code::Blocks source files.
+Choose the installer with GCC Compiler, e.g., codeblocks-17.12mingw-setup.exe which includes MinGW’s GNU GCC compiler download and GNU GDB debugger with Code::Blocks source files.

-Step 3) Run the downloaded installer and accept the default options to install GCC Windows file.
+Run the downloaded installer and accept the default options to install GCC Windows file.

-Step 8) It will detect the gcc compiler automatically, set it as default.
+It will detect the GCC compiler for Windows automatically, set it as default.